jvacek/humiapi/README.md

 # Absolute Humidity Calculator

-A modern FastAPI web application that calculates absolute humidity from temperature and relative humidity inputs, featuring a beautiful Jinja2-templated web interface and comprehensive REST API.
+A modern FastAPI web application that calculates absolute humidity from temperature and relative humidity inputs using PsychroLib, featuring a beautiful Jinja2-templated web interface and comprehensive REST API.

 ## Features